janewbaldwin/starter-academic/content/project/Mountains-Climate/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
+Mountains shape Earth's climate at a range of scales.
+At large-scales, orographic features such as the Tibetan Plateau and Rocky Mountains force stationary wave patterns that stretch across the globe, driving zonal asymmetries in climate.
+At regional scales, mountains shape circulation patterns that play key roles driving phenomena ranging from monsoons to deserts to tropical cyclones.
+We utilize idealized experiments with numerical climate models to better understand these diverse influences of mountains, and in turn regional climate especially rainfall.
+Our work seeks to push beyond classical understanding of mountains impacts on climate to decipher the role of mountains in climatic extremes and in atmosphere-ocean coupled contexts.
+We also study the role of mountains and their numerical portrayal in climate model biases.

 **Some related publications:**
 {{< cite page="/publication/baldwin-influence-2016" view="4" >}}
 {{< cite page="/publication/baldwin-direct-2019" view="4" >}}